 George Donner (1786?-1847) – One of the leaders of the infamous Donner Party, his group would become trapped in the early winter snows of the Sierra Nevada.
 Many died and some of the emigrants resorted to cannibalism.
 George died at his camp in the Alder Creek Valley in Nevada County, California in March 1847.

-Camillus Sydney “Buck” Fly (18??-1901) – Best known for his photography of the Geronimo’s surrender in 1886, Fly was living and working in Tombstone during the Gunfight at the O.K.
+Camillus Sydney “Buck” Fly (18??-1901) – Best known for his photography of the Geronimo’s surrender in 1886, Fly lived and worked in Tombstone during the Gunfight at the O.K.
 Corral.
 He also served as the sheriff of Cochise County, Arizona for two years.

-Albert Jennings Fountain – Soldier, lawyer, and politician, the mystery surrounding Albert Jennings Fountain’s disappearance in the deserts of southern New Mexico has puzzled lawmen and historians for more than a century.
+Albert Jennings Fountain – Soldier, lawyer, and politician, the mystery surrounding Albert Jennings Fountain’s disappearance in southern New Mexico’s deserts has puzzled lawmen and historians for more than a century.

 Robert Fulton (1765-1815) was an American engineer and inventor who is widely credited with developing a commercially successful steamboat called the Claremont.